Dindihub/Passwordgenerator/README.md

-# Password Generator
+# Password Manager
 ## By Sandra Dindi
 ## Description
-This App that allows a user to generate and store passwords for various accounts.
-The application runs on the terminal and the user navigates through the app by using short codes. <br/>
+This App allows a user to generate and store passwords for various accounts.
+A user navigates through the application using short codes on the terminal. <br/>
 The short codes are:
-* CU - create Password Locker account
+* CU - Create Password user account
+* LG - Login as a user with existing account
-* DU - display the names of the current Password Locker users
+* DU - Display the names of the current Password Manager users
-* CC - storing an existing log in credential
+* CC - Create a Password Credential account
-* DC - display credentials for the logged in user
+* DC - Display Password credentials for the logged in user
-* CG - storing a credential with a generated password
+* CG - Storing a credential with a generated password
+* DLT- Delete a credential account
-* EX - exit for Password Locker account and also exit the terminal app
+* EX - Exit for Password manager account and also exit the terminal app
 ## User Stories
 As a user I would like:
 * To create an account with my details - log in and password